timeforcoffee/timeforcoffee-ios/Pods/MGSwipeTableCell/README.md

 ###Delegate

 MGSwipeTableCellDelegate is an optional delegate to configure swipe buttons or to receive triggered actions or another events.
-Buttons can be configured inline when the cell is created instead of using this delegate, but using the delegate improves memory usage because buttons are only created in demand.
+Buttons can be configured inline when the cell is created instead of using this delegate, but using the delegate improves memory usage since buttons are only created on demand.

 ```objc
 @protocol MGSwipeTableCellDelegate <NSObject>